Tarski neuromorphic chip render

 Only what matters computes.
 Only when it matters.

-Like your brain: billions of neurons, only a fraction active at any moment.
+Like the brain: billions of neuron, only a fraction active at any moment.

 Integrate

-Input currents charge a membrane capacitor.
-Weights are resistances: I = V/R. Multiple inputs sum via Kirchhoff's current law.
+Weighted synaptic currents charge a 10 nF membrane capacitor.
+Multiple inputs sum for free via Kirchhoff's current law — no adder circuit exists.

 Leak

-A parallel resistor drains the capacitor with tau_m = R*C. Exponential decay makes the neuron forget old inputs.
+A parallel 120 kΩ resistor drains the capacitor with τm = RC = 1.2 ms. Exponential decay makes the neuron forget old inputs — timing becomes information.

 Fire